leonardomsft/AuthTest/README.md

 ![Alt text](img5.png?raw=true "Image5")

-Because the client is non domain-joined, the Negotiate package selects NTLM and authentication completes successfully:
+Because the client is non domain-joined, the Negotiate package selects NTLM.
+After the server verifies client's explicit credentials with a domain controller, the authentication completes successfully:

 ![Alt text](img6.png?raw=true "Image6")

 ### Example 3: Special accounts

 Authtest can test the authentication of services running under special accounts, such as "NT AUTHORITY\Network Service" or "LocalSystem".
-For this use PsExec (Sysinternals) and the command-line version of the client **AuthTestClientCmd.exe** :
+Use PsExec (Sysinternals) to launch the command-line version of the client **AuthTestClientCmd.exe** :

 ![Alt text](img7.png?raw=true "Image7")